Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Comparison of Bounds

 We expect that the discrepancies for multi-output chains and feed-forward networks are due to the looseness of the proposed lower bound.
 Since the hard functions $\Gc$ used in analysis always produce a single-entry vector output for intermediate layers, for a fixed value of $B$, there might exist a worse hard function network with more nonzero entries for intermediate outputs and a probably higher final regret.

 For non-adaptive sampling, when $\nu=1$, the upper bound for chains (\cref{thm:fd_chain}) matches the lower bound (\cref{thm:lower_sim}) up to a $c^{m-1}$ factor.
 When $\nu>1$, \cref{thm:fd_chain} shows that the simple regret upper bound takes the maximum of two terms, where the first term has a matched $T$-dependent factor.
-However, both terms have a larger $T$-independent factor than the lower bound when $\nu>1$; in our analysis, this arises from magnifying the uncertainty from each layer to the next.
+However, both terms have a larger $T$-independent factor than the lower bound when $\nu>1$; this arises due to magnifying the uncertainty from each layer to the next.